 Thank you for visiting the Retirement Section on the City of Long Beach's Human Resources website.
 Here you will find information about the retirement benefits offered by the City through CalPERS, how to calculate your pension, how to apply, and other useful information about the retirement system.

-For information on the retirement process, refer to the City's "Retirement Guide".
-If you have any additional questions, contact CalPERS at (888) 225-7377.
+For information on the City's retirement process, refer to the City's "10 Steps to Retirement" employee communication.
+If you have any additional questions specific to the CalPERS retirement process, contact CalPERS at (888) 225-7377.

 CalPERS (What Is CalPERS)